tvsnarayana/tech-interview-handbook/algorithms/README.md

   - Start with a brute force approach, even though it is unlikely the one you will be coding.
   - Only start coding after he has given you the go ahead.
 - Start coding.
-  - Always be explaining what you are doing to the interviewer.
+  - Always be explaining what you are currently writing/typing to the interviewer.
 - Review your code.
   - Come up with small test cases.
-  - Walk through the code (not your algorithm!) with those sample input like a debugger.
+  - Step through the code (not your algorithm!) with those sample input.
+  - You should emulate a debugger when stepping through.
 - Analyze the time/space complexity.

 ### General